 U.S. Fugitive Eric Conn, Guilty In $550 Million Fraud, Is Captured In Honduras

 Eric Conn, the Kentucky lawyer who defrauded the Social Security system of more than half a billion dollars before fleeing the U.S. in June, has been arrested in Honduras, according to that country's Public Ministry.
-Wanted by the FBI, Conn also sent taunting messages while he was on the lam.
+Wanted by the FBI, he also sent taunting messages while on the lam.

 Conn had been under house arrest when he cut off his ankle monitor a month before his sentencing hearing and left it in a backpack along I-75 in Lexington, Ky.
 He was later traced to New Mexico, where a truck he had been using was found near the border.
 The FBI says the vehicle had been provided by a co-conspirator.

-Conn eventually made it to Honduras, where agents of the Technical Agency for Criminal Investigation (ATIC) arrested him in the northern city La Ceiba, along the Atlantic coast.
+Conn eventually made it to Honduras, where agents of the Technical Agency for Criminal Investigation arrested him in the northern city La Ceiba, along the Caribbean coast.
 At the time, he was leaving a restaurant in a shopping center.
-Honduran officials say Conn is being sent back to the U.S. Tuesday.
+Honduran officials say Conn is being sent back to the U.S. on Tuesday.

 Known as "the E-Man" in splashy ads and billboards, Conn once headed the largest Social Security law firm in Kentucky, promising to help clients get money from the government.
-But he was actually at the center of a corrupt group that included doctors, two federal judges, and others that conspired to rig Social Security's disability benefit system, authorities said.
+But he was actually at the center of a corrupt group that included doctors, two federal administrative law judges and others who conspired to rig Social Security's disability benefit system, authorities said.

 "The negative impact of Conn's presence in our community will be felt for generations," FBI Special Agent in Charge Amy S. Hess said this summer.
 "His flight from prosecution has diminished any legitimacy and integrity he once held as an attorney and officer of the court."

-Members of the ring were indicted in April 2016 on federal charges that included conspiracy to commit mail fraud and wire fraud, mail fraud, wire fraud, and making false statements.
+Members of the ring were indicted in April 2016 on federal charges that included conspiracy to commit mail fraud and wire fraud, mail fraud, wire fraud and making false statements.
 Conn entered a guilty plea in March 2017, agreeing to testify against others.
 But two months later, he disappeared.

 After Conn fled, federal agents spotted him in surveillance video at a gas station and at a Walmart in New Mexico, where one image showed him pushing a bicycle.